-The billy tin has many other uses as well, for more ideas, click on Billy pot for bushcraft and survival uses.
+The billy tin has many other uses as well.

 Food is probably the least important short term in a wilderness survival emergency.
 However, the billy can hold rice, oats, dehydrated meals, and some cooking gear.
 As the space is empty, a lot of hikers carry cooking stoves and food inside light titanium billy pots and cooking sets.

 For those starting out, the classic coffee tin, (Or large fruit tin, etc.) can be a great makeshift bush pot and store survival items.

 Remember to layer your survival items and have backups of essential items in case you lose items or they fail.
 For different options and ideas on layering your kit, see Bushcraft and survival kit layers.